 What Is a Dependent?

-Depending on who you care for, your tax liability can change drastically, which is especially pertinent for larger families or those who care for aging relatives.
-Let’s break down who exactly qualifies as a dependent, how to claim them on your tax returns, and the challenges involved with it all.
+Understanding these rules for who does and doesn’t qualify as a dependent is critical.
+Your tax liability can change drastically, depending on whom you care for, which is especially important for larger families or those who care for aging relatives.
+Let’s break down who exactly qualifies as a dependent, how to claim them on your tax return, and the challenges involved with it all.

 What Is a Dependent?